VictorRodriguezIronhack/reto_web/README.md

 -Run `bin/seed.js`

+# CLIENT

 3. Creation of React App which shows phones list from the API

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+- This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Run

   In /client directory, you can run:

-### `npm start`
+- Run `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
+- Open http://localhost:3000) to view it in the browser.The page will reload if you make edits.
   You will also see any lint errors in the console.